-SQL Server Migrations and Upgrades – only for rockstars!
+SQL Server Migrations and Upgrades – don’t do it yourself!

-Someone asked me recently about a couple of points about SQL Migrations or Upgrades.
+Someone asked me recently about a couple about SQL Migrations or Upgrades.

-Why do dollars matter here?
-Billion dollar companies have a lot more complexities than a startup with 50 people.
-From SQL perspective if you can handle complex migration, you can surely knock out small ones.
+From SQL Server perspective if you can handle complex migration, you can surely knock out small ones.

-The key in SQL Upgrades projects success is preparation.
+What is the t key to SQL Upgrades projects success?
+Preparation.
 Prep work is going to take 80-90% of the time.
-SQL install and setup is going to be an easy part.
+SQL Server install and setup is going to be an easy part.

-HERE ARE COUPLE OF ITEMS TO CONSIDER (event if you go with someone else)
+HERE ARE COUPLE OF ITEMS TO CONSIDER when migrating SQL Server (event if you go with someone else)

 1. Failover clustering on VMWare